Verity by Colleen Hoover

 What I didn’t like:

 This book was just kind of weird for me.
 First, it felt like there wasn’t really a protagonist(s).
 All of the characters lacked any kind of depth and it was hard to really connect or even like any of them.
-I don’t read a whole lot of dark or disturbing books and this one was a little for me to get through.
+I don’t read a whole lot of dark or disturbing books and this one was a little hard for me to get through.
 Trigger warnings include: abortion, harm to children, murder, and death of children.
 This book is also filled with sex scenes (which were pretty steamy) but they were repetitive and didn’t add anything valuable to the plot…just wasted pages that could have been used to develop the characters more.
 There were so many aspects in this story that just didn’t make any sense (explaining further would reveal spoilers).
 The more I think about what happened in this book, the more frustrated I get.
 Ugh.

 I’m glad that I didn’t spend alot of time reading this book because by the end, I was just so over it.
 While I did like the atmosphere and eeriness of the story, there were just too many implausible, triggering, and underdeveloped elements that made for a disappointing experience.
 It seems that readers either love it or hate it according to Goodreads.
 I personally wouldn’t recommend it to others but apparently there are over 100,000 readers out there who loved it.